jbg469/GIftcard-Processing-Mobile/Report/jbg469-AppSec-Lab4.md

 # 3 Oops!
 Was that card yours?

-The bug is caused by HTTP PUT method used in the CardInterface.kt file which allows the user to repeatedly use the same card by going back to the UseCard Activity via the back button.
-For the HTTP PUT method the server will always give a successful response even when the card was used.
+The bug is caused by HTTP PUT method used in the CardInterface.kt file which allows the user to log in with a token and have access to someone else's card.
+With the HTTP PUT method the server will always give a successful response even when the card was used.

  <img width="1337" alt="Screen Shot 2022-05-11 at 7 25 38 PM" src="https://user-images.githubusercontent.com/72175659/167963397-ab3b4f75-eef2-4cf2-b9d5-d645277c05af.png">